eclipse-vertx/vert.x/core_manual_ruby.md

 Congratulations!
 You've written your first verticle.

+In the rest of this manual we'll assume the code snippets are running inside a verticle.

 ## Accessing the Vert.x API

 If you want to access the vert.x core API from within your verticle (which you almost certainly want to do), you need to require it with `require 'vertx'` at the top of your script.
 Normally this will be the first thing at the top of your verticle main.

 This will import the module `Vertx`.
-The `Vertx` module contains the various classes and methods that make up the vert.x core API.
+The `Vertx` module contains the various classes and methods that make up the vert.x core and container APIs.

 ## Verticle clean-up